 But in case you enjoy the occasional toke, you may be wondering how it's possible to have such a clinic in a country where weed is still illegal under the Narcotic Drugs and Psychotropic Substances (NDPS) Act.
 However the NDPS Act basically bans the flowers and resin of the cannabis plant, which is what is crushed and put into pipes and bongs to get you high, whereas hemp plants or the leaves and seeds of the cannabis plant are exempt.
 Since these parts of the plant also contain cannabinoids like CBD and THC, the main psychoactive substance, they lay the grounds for legal loopholes.
 “The THC measure in most cannabis plants used to make hemp powder or CBD oils found in the western part of the world is usually not more than 0.3 percent, but that measure may be higher in India since marijuana grows in the wild here or only at specific government research centres,” Aayushman Narayan, the business development executive at HempCann told VICE.
-According to Narayan, this makes these cannabis pills and oils more potent and effective than a regular CBD oil out there since they contain a combination of THC and CBD to relieve pain and cure illnesses.
+According to Narayan, this makes these cannabis capsules and oils more potent and effective than a regular CBD oil out there since they contain a wholesome extract containing THC, CBD and other cannabinoids to relieve pain and cure illnesses.

 Another major factor in the administration regulating such cannabis medicines is that ancient Indian Ayurvedic practices actively used cannabis as a cure for pretty much everything.
 “Our bodies produce cannabinoids naturally and so does cannabis, which is the fundamental basis of using cannabis as a medicine.
 So, since cannabis is already included in Ayurveda, it earned us ratification from India’s Ministry of Ayurveda, Yoga & Naturopathy (AYUSH)” says Narayan.
-Hence, HempCann has received a pan-India license and is approved by the US Food and Drug Administration, a federal agency for health and human services, to distribute these medicines on a prescription basis, which can be given by any Ayurvedic doctor or through an online consultation.
+Hence, HempCann has received a pan-India license to distribute these medicines on a prescription basis, which can be given by any Ayurvedic doctor or through an online consultation.